Zarxrax/AnimeSceneLabel/README.md

 options:
-  -h, --help         show this help message and exit -k, --keep-thumbs  keep generated thumbnails in a folder named after each video file
+  -h, --help         show this help message and exit -o, --output       specify a directory to save outputs to -k, --keep-thumbs  keep generated thumbnails in a folder named after each video file
   ```